samerfarida/mcp-ssh-orchestrator/docs/wiki/15-Glossary.md

 - **Context**: Used to reference hosts instead of IP addresses (e.g., "web1" instead of "10.0.0.11")

 **Audit Log**
-- **Definition**: A chronological record of events and activities for security and compliance purposes
+- **Definition**: A chronological record of events and activities for security oversight
-- **Context**: MCP SSH Orchestrator maintains comprehensive audit logs of all command executions and policy decisions
+- **Context**: MCP SSH Orchestrator provides structured JSON audit logs for every command execution

 **Authentication**
 - **Definition**: The process of verifying the identity of a user or system